RuochenLiu23/IGM/README.md

 The paper is currently under review.
 The core method implementation is released at this stage.
 The full code will be publicly available upon acceptance.

+## Citation

+If you find our work helpful, we'd be glad if you cite our paper😊:

+@article{liu2026end,
+  title={End-to-End Cell Detection via Instance-aware Graph Modeling}, author={Ruochen Liu and Yalin Zheng and Jingxin Liu and Jianfeng Zhang and Shoujun Huang and Dexing Kong and Haofeng Li and Wei Lou}, journal={arXiv preprint arXiv:2609.15354}, year={2026}
+}